sitegeist/sitegeist-neos-base-distribution/README.md

 ## Initialize the project git repository

-The following commands will initialize the git repository, setup git-hooks and perdorm composer and yarn install.
+The following commands will initialize the git repository, setup git-hooks and perform composer and yarn install.

 ```sh
 git init